mikavilpas/yazi.nvim/README.md

     -- completely override the keymappings for yazi.
 This function will be -- called in the context of the yazi terminal buffer. set_keymappings_function = function(yazi_buffer_id, config, context) end,

-    -- the type of border to use for the floating window.
-Can be many values, -- including 'none', 'rounded', 'single', 'double', 'shadow', etc. For -- more information, see :h nvim_open_win
-    yazi_floating_window_border = "rounded",

     -- some yazi.nvim commands copy text to the clipboard.
 This is the register -- yazi.nvim should use for copying.
 Defaults to "*", the system clipboard